Specialist Teaching and Assessment for Literacy-based Difficulties (Dyslexia) with ATS/AMBDA PGCert

 How to apply

-If you have any concerns about the content or assessment of the course, regarding compliance with the BDA course Accreditation Criteria, you can contact the BDA at [email protected].
+If you have concerns about the course content or assessment in relation to SASC’s accreditation standards, you may contact SASC directly at [email protected].

 Should you accept an offer of a place to study with us and formally enrol as a student, you will be subject to the provisions of the regulations, rules, codes, conditions and policies which apply to our students.
 These are available at www.edgehill.ac.uk/studentterms.